Martin Hockey's End to End Walk: Land's End to John O'Groats

 David Cotton takes the Southern Upland Way in the other direction from Melrose, then heads over the Lammermuir Hills to Edinburgh.
 The downside with that route is that it leaves you on the wrong side of Edinburgh, with a lot of road walking.

 Mike Salter, as usual, is different.
 He crosses the border well to the west, near Newcastleton.
 His route involves road walking over the border itself, but seems a good off-road route to Peebles.
+Linda Brackenbury also crosses the border at Newcastleton.

 Edinburgh to Perth